Mati365/ckeditor5-rails/README.md

   <head>
     <!--
       ⚠️ **Important**: When using `importmap-rails`, make sure the importmap tags are rendered after `ckeditor5_assets` helper.
-The importmap must be included in the head section to ensure proper loading order.
-      This is crucial for CKEditor 5 to work correctly.
+In this scenario, content is yielded before rendering `javascript_importmap_tags`.
     -->
     <!-- javascript_importmap_tags -->
     <%= yield :head %>